-Another way to engage attendees prior to and on event day is to deploy an event mobile app.
+Another way to engage attendees and enhance the attendee experience prior to and on event day is to deploy an event mobile app.
 Typically these are used for larger conferences, conventions and trade shows, but really you can use them for any event where you feel your audience would benefit from tools that simplify how they stay informed and connected at your event.

 Event apps allow organizers to automate and consolidate many functions and resources into a single app on a smartphone or tablet, and so the most common uses of event apps include: